gvwilson/thirdbit/_posts/2009/2009-04-23-what-we-mean-when-we-say-community.md

 ---
-title: "What We Mean When We Say &quot;Community&quot;"
+title: "What We Mean When We Say 'Community'"
 date: 2009-04-23 13:10:47
 year: 2009
 ---